openhp/HeatPumpController/README.md

 #define HOTCIRCLE_STOP_AFTER	(HOTCIRCLE_CHECK_PREPARE + COLDCIRCLE_PREPARE + 30000)		//...and then stop after few minutes of circulating, if temperature is high and no need to start compressor; value must be check_prepare + coldcircle_prepare + 30 seconds (or more)
 ```

-EEV options<br>
+EEV options.<br>
-If you are using a capillary tube or TXV: simply skip next section<br>
+If you are using a capillary tube or TXV: simply skip next section.<br>
 Depending on how many milliseconds allocated per step, the speed of automatic tuning will change.<br>
 Remember that your refrigeration system reaction on every step is not immediate.
 The system reacts after a few minutes, sometimes after tens of minutes.<br>
 ```c